astral-sh/ruff-vscode/README.md

 ## Requirements

-This extension requires a version of the VSCode Python extension that supports Python 3.8+.
-Ruff itself is compatible with Python 3.7 to 3.13.
+This extension requires VS Code 1.100 or later for Python Environments extension support.

 ## Troubleshooting